 Grant negotiates term collective bargaining agreements, as well as agreements between employers and unions to address midterm changes in working conditions.

 Grant provides guidance regarding potential and actual grievances involving both contract interpretation disputes and disciplinary matters.
-He represents clients at every stage of the arbitration process, including negotiating and executing settlement agreements to resolve pending grievances.
+He partners with his clients to determine how best to handle those disputes, whether that involves negotiating and executing settlement agreements to resolve pending grievances, or representing them through every stage of the labor arbitration process.

 Grant successfully defended a client in "baseball arbitration" proceedings against a claimant that sought damages in excess of $54 million.